opensource-observer/oso/apps/docs/docs/contribute/connect-data/funding-data.md

 ---

-You can read or copy the latest version of the funding data directly from the [OSS Funding](https://github.com/opensource-observer/oss-funding) repo.
+You can read or copy the latest version of the funding data directly from the [oss-funding](https://github.com/opensource-observer/oss-funding) repo.

 If you do something cool with the data (eg, a visualization or analysis), please share it with us!